redtexts/texts/pannekoek_1936_communist_party.md

 cannot be won; but When they do take part, they are not the people to be led in obedience by a party.

-Certainly a party in its ascendance [sic] consists of the class' [sic] best elements, exceeding the mass as a whole.
+Certainly a party in its ascendance consists of the class' [sic] best elements, exceeding the mass as a whole.
 Its leaders usually are the prominent forces in the party, embodying the great aims in their names, admired, hated, honored.
 They stand at the front and when a great